-4. To remove the card, press the button on the side of the slot.
-You'll hear another double tone.
-(In Windows 95, double click on the PC card icon on the task bar.
+- 3. Click on Settings, Control Panel, and the PC Card icon to see which slot contains the PC card and which is empty. - 4.
+To remove the card, double click on the PC card icon on the task bar.
 Select the PC card to be removed, and click on Stop.
-When you get a prompt, click OK, then press the button on the side of the slot and remove the card.)
+When you get a prompt, click OK, then press the button on the side of the slot and remove the card.